Open-EO/openeo-earthengine-driver/README.md

 Alternatively, you can configure the driver to let users authenticatie with their User Accounts via OAuth2 / OpenID Connect.
 For this you need to configure the property `googleAuthClients` in the file [config.json](config.json).

-You want to have at least client IDs for (1) "Web Application" and (2) "TVs & limited-input devices" from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
+You want to have at least client IDs for "Web Application" from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials).

 For example: